IBM/MFP-JSONStore-OfflineSync/README.md

 * Login with username say `Test` and password `Test`.
 (Note: We have used a simple MFP security adapter that returns success when password equals username.)
 * Make sure that the `Home` page displays list of grievances along with image thumbnails.
 * Click on a few of the grievances to see their details.
 On the `Problem Detail` page, make sure that the image and Google Maps location are displayed.
 * Back on the `Home` page, click on the `+` icon to report a new grievance.
-Add description, take photo, grab gelocation and finally submit.
+Add description, take photo, grab geolocation and finally submit.
 Make sure that the new grievance is successfully submitted to server.
 * On a different device, whoever launches the app (or clicks on refresh button) should see your newly reported grievance.

 ### 8.2 Test app in offline mode